 But it doesn’t have to be daunting!

-We’ve assisted multiple clients in website migrations.
+We’ve assisted multiple clients with their website migrations.
 We even developed a proprietary migration framework: SEMS:

-In this post, I’ll show you the steps we recommend for moving a site without losing rankings and traffic.
+In this post, I’ll show you a 3-part approach to moving a site without losing rankings and traffic.